Equivalences of Graded Categories: Twisted bimodule functors

 and

 \end{defn} While we don't expect this definition to find any use outside of this paper, there is a slight generalization which could prove useful.
-If we relax the condition that $F$ be an auto-equivalence of $C$, to being an arbitary monoidal functor between two fusion categories, then we would be able to consider functors between modules over different categories.
-For example $E_7$ is a module over both $A_{17}$ and $D_{10}$.
-Up to twisting by the forgetful functor $D_{10} \to A_{17}$ these two modules are equivalent.
+If we relax the condition that $\cF$ be an auto-equivalence of $\cC$, to just being an arbitary monoidal functor between two fusion categories, then we would be able to consider functors between modules over different categories.
+For example $E_7$ is a module over both the $A_{17}$ and $D_{10}$ fusion categories.
+Up to twisting by the free module functor $A_{17} \to D_{10}$ these two modules are equivalent.
 We neglect to define this generalization as it is far beyond the scope of this paper.

+\begin{remark} We will surpress the structure morphisms $R$ and $L$ when declaring $\cF$-twisted bimodule functors from now on.
+Given an $\cF$-twisted bimodule functor $\cH$ it will be implicitly assumed that $R^\cH$ and $L^\cH$ are the $\cF$-twisted bimodule functor structure maps for $\cH$. \end{remark}

-Given two $F$-twisted bimodule functors we can define the tensor product in an almost analogous way to the untwisted case, see \cite{MR2678824}.
+Given two $\cF$-twisted bimodule functors we can define the tensor product in an almost analogous way to the untwisted case, see \cite{MR2678824}.